League schedules will be posted on IMLeagues.

 - Each team is allowed 1 thirty second time out per half.

-- The clock is stopped during the final 2 minutes of the second half
+- The clock is stopped during the final 1 minute of the first half and final 2 minutes of the second half

 - Teams must pass the ball to start play following checks.